 Yep.
 Nothing crazy.
 Sometimes people call it “wood-look ceramic tile”, even though it’s often made of porcelain (which is technically a type of ceramic).
 We guess the person in charge of creative names was on vacation that day.

-What is Wood-Look Tile Made Of?
+What is a Wood-Look Tile Made Of?

-Wood-look tile is an environmentally-friendly flooring option, as it’s made of either ceramic or porcelain.
+Faux-wood tile is an environmentally-friendly flooring option, as it’s made of either ceramic or porcelain.
 Both of these materials are made from fired clay (an entirely natural substance).
 They’re then printed with images of wood grain, and sealed for durability.

 Ceramic Wood-Look Tile